bjbraams/calendars/index.md

 ### Primarily Atomic and Molecular Physics

-International Conference on Atomic and Molecular Data and Their Applications (ICAMDATA) central web site.

 International Conference on Photonic, Electronic and Atomic Collisions (ICPEAC) central website.

-Atomic Data and Analysis Structure (ADAS) Workshops.
+European Conference on Atoms, Molecules and Photons (ECAMP).

+European Group on Atomic Systems (EGAS) Conferences.

+Europhysics Conference on Atomic and Molecular Physics of Ionized Gases (ESCAMPIG).

 Atomic Processes in Plasmas (APiP) Conferences.

-Non-local Thermodynamic Equilibrium (NLTE) Code Comparison Workshop.

-Spectral Line Shapes in Plasmas (SLSP) Code Comparison Workshop.
+International Conference on Atomic and Molecular Data and Their Applications (ICAMDATA).

 International Conference on the Physics of Highly Charged Ions (HCI).